 The philosophical underpinning of the realism of documentary photography has been a positivism that assumes the unproblematic existence of an observable reality, a neutral, detached and unified observing subject, and a form of inductivism derived from sensory experience.

-This is documentary photography's originary and formative way of thinking and it underpins the way that the focus of the camera apparatus assumes the sovereignty of geometrical perspective--Euclidean geometry as the cone of vision.
+This is documentary photography's originary and formative way of thinking, and it underpins the way that the focus of the camera apparatus assumes the sovereignty of geometrical perspective -- Euclidean geometry as the cone of vision.
 This convention of perspective centres everything on the eye of the disembodied beholder standing outside the field of vision.